Atomic Twister: Plot

-A Deputy Sheriff named Jake (Mark-Paul Gosselaar), a friend of Corrine, and whose mother was killed by a tornado during his childhood, searches for Campbell and finds him on the road.
-Together they make their way to safety at Corinne's request.
-On the way they discover Jake's girlfriend, Ashley (Charmaine Guest), trapped on a steep hillside in her car.
-Jake goes down to rescue her.
-Both Jake and Ashley are nearly killed when her car slides over the cliff but Campbell saves their lives, risking his own to do it when he is given an option to escape.
+Deputy Sheriff Jake, a neighborhood friend of Corrine, and whose mother was killed by a tornado during his childhood, searches for Campbell and finds him on the road.
+On the way they both discover Jake's girlfriend, Ashley, trapped on a steep hillside in her car.
+Jake goes down to rescue her, nearly putting himself and Ashley at risk when her car slides over the cliff but Campbell saves their lives, risking his own to do so when he is given an option to escape.
 Jake lauds Campbell as a hero and lets a relieved Corrine know of her son's survival and heroism.

 Firemen who arrived at the site began spraying water into the reactor pool, but it only slows down the evaporation.
 Meanwhile, a disused diesel generator is found in the original blueprints by the NRC, and the plant workers plan to hook it up to the electric pumps to save the plant.
 They order some diesel fuel for it, but the tanker truck driver panics at the idea of driving in the adverse weather.
 Jake, a former truck driver, intercepts the fleeing truck driver and delivers the diesel to the plant himself.
 At the plant, the heat is starting to prove too much for the firemen and they start to pass out while the water from the hoses is having very little effect.
-Mere minutes before meltdown, Jake helps the firefighters while Corrine hooks up the fuel and attempts to start the generator, eventually she is able to turn it on.
-With the generator running, the pumps restart and the waste pool starts to refill.
+Mere minutes before meltdown, Jake helps the firefighters while Corrine hooks up the fuel and eventually manages to start the generator, restarting the pumps and allowing it to refill the waste pool.
 Although the plant is damaged, a nuclear meltdown is averted.

-Campbell and Corrine are finally reunited and held together as Jake and Ashley set a date to get married.
-Corrine and Neville; who has suffered terminal radiation poisoning from being trapped inside of the locked reactor containment room, looked at each other before she thanked the latter for his "self-sacrifice" as Neville is taken away to the hospital.
+Campbell and Corrine are finally reunited as Jake and Ashley set a date to get married.
+Corrine watches on over Neville; who has suffered terminal radiation poisoning from being trapped inside of the locked reactor containment room, and thanks him for his "self-sacrifice" as Neville is wheeled away to the hospital.